THE PETEY GREENE PROGRAM IN NEW YORK

-The volunteer opportunity is a weekly commitment, with tutoring sessions typically lasting 2 hours, sustained for at least one academic semester, but preferably two.
+The volunteer opportunity is a weekly commitment, with tutoring sessions typically lasting 2 hours, sustained for at least one academic year (September-June).
 Consistency is crucial for our students' academic success and is something that sets us apart from other volunteering programs.
 As such, volunteers are required to tutor weekly throughout the academic semester, with the exception of academic breaks and exam periods.

 There are a variety of volunteer opportunities available within our program in New York.
 They involve different correctional facilities and educational programs, and have different eligibility requirements.